Spatially-Explicit Exposure Model

 The FishRand-Migration (FR-M) model is a spatially-explicit aquatic bioaccumulation model developed to support decision-making at contaminated sites and to support fish consumption warnings.
 FR-M has been expanded and augmented to include a spatially-explicit component to better characterize exposures for migratory and wide-ranging fish species.

 Life History and Bioaccumulation Factors:

-This document gives life history and bioaccumulation factors.
-Life history data include ingestion rates, food types, home range and body weight range and population characteristics, which enable calculation of exposure estimates for various wildlife species.
-Bioaccumulation data include refined chemical and biota-specific data that can be used to determine wildlife trophic transfer of contaminant concentrations in various food items.
-Contact us for access to this document.
+This document gives life history and bioaccumulation factors for various wildlife species.
+Life history data include ingestion rates, food types, home range and body weight range and population characteristics, which enable calculation of exposure estimates.
+Bioaccumulation data include refined chemical- and biota-specific data that can be used to determine wildlife trophic transfer of contaminant concentrations in various food items.

 Please contact us to acquire the modeling applications or document.